2023 Charlotte FC season

-The 2023 Charlotte FC season is the club's second season in Major League Soccer, the top division of soccer in the United States.
-The team is coached by Christian Lattanzio.
+The 2023 Charlotte FC season was the club's second season in Major League Soccer, the top division of soccer in the United States.
+The team was coached by Christian Lattanzio, who took over as interim manager during the inaugural season and became permanent head coach in October 2022.
+Charlotte FC earned their first MLS Cup Playoffs berth in team history, but lost in the wild card round to the New York Red Bulls.
+Lattanzio was fired at the end of the season.

 Team information

 Squad information

 Appearances and goals are career totals from all-competitions as of October 9, 2022.